- Home

 5. Check your sleeping position

-Sleep is the time when the structures in your spine rest and recuperate, so it’s important to make sure your back and neck are positioned correctly at night.
+During sleep, the structures in your spine rest and recuperate, so it’s important that your back and neck are positioned correctly at night.

-Investing in the right mattress and pillow may not only be the difference between a good night’s sleep and a poor one, but it can also be the difference between a strong spine and a sore one.
+Investing in the right mattress and pillow may not only be the difference between a good night’s sleep and a poor one, but between a strong spine and a sore one.

-To make sure your spine is properly supported, it can help to choose a firm or medium-firm mattress.
+To properly support your spine, it can help to choose a firm or medium-firm mattress.
 If your mattress is too soft, your spine can start to sag, which can cause chronic neck and back pain and may even cause a spinal disc to pull out of place, bulge, or herniate.

-Similarly, a good pillow should support the natural curve of your neck and lower back, and also suit your sleeping position.
-If you sleep on your side, a thicker pillow is best, as these make sure that your neck stays in the middle of your shoulders.
+Similarly, a good pillow should support the natural curve of your neck and lower back, but also suit your sleeping position.
+If you sleep on your side, a thicker pillow is best, as this means your neck stays in the middle of your shoulders.
 And if you sleep on your back, a medium or flat pillow will make sure your neck isn’t propped up too high.

 Try to avoid sleeping on your stomach or curling into a fetal position as much as possible, as these sleeping positions can place extra pressure on your back.